austinrovge/ajr.dev/README.md

 # austinrovge.me
-This project is a website built using ReactJS and Node.js.
+This project is my personal site that is built using GatsbyJS.

 ### Installation
 Install NPM modules.